Before we begin our adventure in the woods, familiarize yourself with your environment!

 Quiet Hours 12am-8am

-Participants not part of a theme camp are to keep their amplified sound at 85 decibels read from 20ft from the source.
+Participants who have not registered for a music note AND are not part of a theme camp are to keep their amplified sound at 65 decibels read from 20ft from the source.
 We have volunteers (Sound Equalizers) who can help you find the right setting and help mitigate any complaints.
 Be respectful of your neighbors!

 During quiet hours one battery powered speaker with no sub may be played in your camp as long as it is inaudible from 30ft away.
 If there are any complaints, or it is heard outside of the acceptable range, you will be asked to turn it off for the night.